st-echo/Sandbox/README.md

 **Sandbox**

-A collection of Python exercises and experiements.
+A collection of Python exercises and experiments.